imhotepper/polymer_ing/_labs/Lab. 3. Creating Elements/_docs/Lab. Creating Behaviors.md

 Open the file 'product/product-details.html' and add the following button to the template
 ```
- <button  disabled$="{{isOutOfStock}}">Buy this product</button>
+ <button  disabled$="{{isInStock}}">Buy this product</button>
 ```

 This button lets the user buy the product, but only if it is in stock.

-Add a computed property named `isOutOfStock` that is of type Boolean.
+Add a computed property named `isInStock` that is of type Boolean.
-The property should return false when the stock has a value larger than 0.
+The property should return true when the stock has a value larger than 0.

 The computed function is already hooked to the button.